Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 #### Prerequisites

 - You have your client ID.
 You have defined it when registering the client app.
 - Your have your client secret.
-You have generated it when saving the app registration, see [Step 1 &ndash; Register the client app](#step-1-–-register-the-client-app).
+It is displayed when saving the app registration, see [Step 1 &ndash; Register the client app](#step-1-–-register-the-client-app).
 - You have your authorization code.
 You have obtained it in [Step 2 &ndash; Get an authorization code](#step-2-–-get-an-authorization-code).

 #### Procedure